The cosmic QCD transition for large lepton flavour asymmetries: Method

-In \cite{Wygas:2018otj}, we presented results using two different data sets for the lattice QCD susceptibilities: i) continuum extrapolated including $u, d$ and $s$ quarks \cite{Bazavov:2012jq} and ii) not continuum-extrapolated but including also the $c$ quark \cite{Bazavov:2014yba,Mukherjee:2015mxc}.
-We showed that the inclusion of the charm quark is essential in order to connect the different temperature regimes, which is why we only use the second data set in this work.
-Note that for the entropy density we use the perturbative QCD results at zero chemical potential from \cite{Laine:2015kra} and add the contribution from lattice QCD susceptibilities to it (as in \cite{Wygas:2018otj}).
-To some extent, this also explains the perfect agreement in fig. \ref{fig:entropy} between the entropy density using lattice susceptibilities and the one using perturbative QCD \cite{Laine:2015kra}.
-It is however noteworthy that this consistency even extends to large chemical potentials or respectively large susceptibilities in fig. \ref{fig:entropy}.
+In \cite{Wygas:2018otj}, we presented results using two different data sets for the lattice-QCD susceptibilities: i) continuum extrapolated including $u, d$ and $s$ quarks \cite{Bazavov:2012jq} and ii) not continuum-extrapolated but including also the $c$ quark \cite{Bazavov:2014yba,Mukherjee:2015mxc}.
+We showed that the inclusion of the charm quark is essential for connecting the different temperature regimes, which is why we only use the second data set in this work.
+For the entropy density we use the results for zero chemical potentials from \cite{Laine:2015kra}, which interpolate between HRG and perturbative QCD \cite{Laine:2006cp}, and add the non-zero-$ \mu $ contribution as in eq.\ (\ref{eq:pressureQCD}) \cite{Wygas:2018otj}.

+Note that the entropy density obtained from the Taylor series almost perfectly agrees with the ideal quark gas result in fig. 1 also at large chemical potentials.
 As we will see in the sec. \ref{sec:CosmicTrajectory}, the use of lattice susceptibilities is nevertheless essential in order to connect the cosmic trajectory between the different temperature regimes.

-\paragraph{Hadron resonance gas (HRG, $T \lesssim T_{\mathrm{QCD}}$)} As in \cite{Wygas:2018otj} at low temperatures, we assume an ideal gas of hadron resonances (i.e. thermal distributions), taking into account hadron resonances up to mass $m_{\mathrm{\Lambda(2350)}}\approx 2350 $ MeV $\sim 15T_{\mathrm{QCD}}$ according to the summary tables in \cite{PDG:2018}.
+\paragraph{Hadron resonance gas (HRG, $T \lesssim T_{\mathrm{QCD}}$)} As in \cite{Wygas:2018otj} at low temperatures, we assume an ideal gas of hadron resonances (i.e. thermal distributions), taking into account hadron resonances up to mass $m_{\mathrm{\Lambda(2350)}}\approx 2350 $ MeV $\sim 15T_{\mathrm{QCD}}$ according to the summary tables in ~\cite{Tanabashi:2018oca}.